GALLIFRAY -- A geometric modeling and parameter estimation framework for black hole images using bayesian techniques: Geometric Models

 \subsection{Symmetric Gaussian}

-One of the simplest geometric models employs a symmetric Gaussian for a radio source, and has been used extensively for model comparison in VLBI and radio interferometry since more than a decade ago ~\cite{2008Natur.455...78D}.
+One of the simplest geometric models employs a symmetric Gaussian for a radio source, and has been used extensively for model comparison in VLBI and radio interferometry for a long time ~\cite{2008Natur.455...78D}.
 This model gives the intensity on the observer's screen as shown in the schematic.~\ref{fig:schematic} as a 2-parameter function of a Gaussian, with the width $\sigma$ and the amplitude $V_0$ as the two parameters.
 The corresponding function is given by

 where $\alpha$ is the grid coordinate in the angular form related to the position angle $\phi$.